Bachelor of Science in Respiratory Therapy

 2. Academic Programs

-3. Respiratory Therapy
+3. Bachelor of Science in Respiratory Therapy

 The Bachelor of Science degree in Respiratory Therapy provides students with the opportunity to develop as professionals who are qualified to perform as Registered Respiratory Therapists.
 Respiratory Therapists focus on prevention, diagnosis, treatment, management and rehabilitation of patients with breathing and/or other cardiopulmonary issues.
 Graduates of this program will be eligible to take the Registry Examinations for Advanced Level Respiratory Therapists administered by the National Board for Respiratory Care.